 If you add the hyperlink, take off the https:// and don’t underline it.
 If MS Word changes it to a hyperlink, right click on it and select “remove hyperlink.”

 If the website was developed over a period of time, then cite the first and last date:

 Citing a page of a website is similar to citing a shorter work such as a poem or essay.
 Start with the author and title of the page and then provide information for the larger website:

 Tannenbaum, O. “The Christmas Sweater from Helsinki.”
 World’s Ugliest Christmas Sweaters, 14 June 2009, www.ugliestchristmassweaters.uk/christmas-sweater-from-helsinki/.

-When you cite online videos there are a few things to watch out for.
-Often a video has both an original creator and an uploader.
-Cite the latter as part of the contributors section of the container:
+When you cite online videos, there are a few things to watch out for.
+Often a video has both an original creator/artist and an uploader.
+If you think it is important to cite the latter, then do so as part of the contributors section of the container: